Home | Status of Jar | Gallery | Events | Contact | The Rotifers Club

 Informative/Photo Display: Milford Public Library

-For the second year in a row, the Science Jar will have an informative photo display of freshwater microorganisms at the Milford Public Library from June 15th to June 30th.
+For the third year in a row, the Science Jar will have an informative photo display of freshwater microorganisms at the Milford Public Library from March 1st to March 31st.
 Milford Public Library is located at: 330 Family Drive, Milford, MI 48381.
 If you pop in please do check it out!
 You can't miss it when you enter the library!
 Afterward, I recommend going for a nature walk at Kensington Metropark by the nature center!

 Rotifer